sungsoo-ahn/2025/_posts/2025-04-28-ebm-vs-mcmc.md

 ## Closing thoughts \- the role that these models have to play

 Our analysis offers a sobering assessment of the current state of neural network-based samplers for molecular systems.
 Despite the growing interest in methods like iDEM and iEFM, our results show that these approaches fail to outperform well-tuned MCMC methods in terms of both sampling quality and computational efficiency.
 This finding is particularly significant because, for neural samplers to justify their additional complexity and computational overhead, they must demonstrate clear and consistent advantages over traditional methods — a standard that these approaches have yet to meet.
-A possible solution to having more computationally efficient method would be to learn a more approximate distribution to a complicated energy function and attaining the right distribution through a simple reweighting as is done by Klein et al.<d-cite key="klein2023equivariantflowmatching"></d-cite>.
+A possible solution to having more computationally efficient method would be to learn an approximate distribution of a complicated energy function and obtain the right distribution through a simple reweighting, as demonstrated by Klein et al.<d-cite key="klein2023equivariantflowmatching"></d-cite>.

 However, this critique should not also be viewed as a wholesale rejection of such neural approaches in molecular sampling.
 Rather, it suggests a needed shift in research focus.
 One promising direction lies in leveraging neural networks' capacity for transfer learning.
 While MCMC methods are often system-specific, and require long chains on every new system, neural networks could potentially learn generalizable sampling strategies that transfer across different molecular systems.
 This transferability could provide a compelling "inference time" advantage over traditional MCMC methods, even if the training cost is significantly higher than running a MCMC chain on a single system.
 This has already been demonstrated in works such as TimeWarp<d-cite key="klein2023timewarp"></d-cite>and Transferable Boltzmann Generators<d-cite key="klein2024tbg"></d-cite>.